Angels (Neon Genesis Evangelion)

 The Angels (使徒, shito) are fictional entities from the anime television series Neon Genesis Evangelion, which was produced by Gainax studio and directed by Hideaki Anno.
-Angels also appear in the manga adaptation of the same name, which was illustrated by Yoshiyuki Sadamoto.
+The Angels also appear in the manga adaptation of the same name, which was illustrated by Yoshiyuki Sadamoto.

 In the original animated work, almost all of the Angels are antagonists of mankind who repeatedly try to reach the headquarters of the special agency Nerv in the city of Tokyo-3.
 Most of the Angels originate from an entity called Adam, but the eighteenth specimen, humanity, is descended from Lilith, the second Angel.
-To counter the Angels' invasion, Nerv builds the Evangelions, mechas that just like the Angels have a force field called an AT Field.
+To counter the Angels' invasion, Nerv builds the Evangelions, mechas that possess a force field called an AT Field, which the Angels also use to defend themselves.

-The Angels appear in works from the animated series, in spin-off manga, video games, visual novels, in the yonkoma manga Petit Eva: Evangelion@School, and the film tetralogy Rebuild of Evangelion.
-Their names, which are revealed in the fourteenth and twenty-third episodes of the series, refer to the namesake angels of the Judeo-Christian tradition, except for Adam and Lilith.
+The Angels appear in works from the animated series, in spin-off manga, video games, visual novels, in the yonkoma manga Petit Eva: Evangelion@School, and the Rebuild of Evangelion film tetralogy.
+The names of the Angels past Adam and Lilith, which are revealed in the fourteenth and twenty-third episodes of the series, refer to the namesake angels of non-canonical Judeo-Christian tradition.
 The characteristics and functions of each Angel are deliberately similar to those of their namesakes in ancient sacred texts.
 Their designs have been praised by critics and animation enthusiasts, and influenced subsequent animated series.

 Conception

 During the making of Neon Genesis Evangelion, the production staff decided to set the work on a battle between gods and humans.
 In one early draft, which was published about two years before airing, Gainax included enemies named Apostolos (アポストロ, aposutoro), which they conceived as ancient relics scattered all over the globe and left in hibernation by a species called "First Ancestral Race" (第1始祖民族, dai'ichi shiso minzoku).
 These enemies were referred to as simple weapons with almost no biological component.
-According to Gualtiero Cannarsi, the editor who was in charge of the first Italian-language edition of the series, the Gainax studio members might have been inspired by James P. Hogan's Giants series, Arthur C. Clarke's short story "The Sentinel" and 2001: A Space Odyssey.
+According to Gualtiero Cannarsi, the editor who was in charge of the first Italian-language edition of the series, the Gainax studio members might have been inspired by James P. Hogan's Giants series, Arthur C. Clarke's short story "The Sentinel" and its film adaptation 2001: A Space Odyssey.
 The Apostolos would have been the servants and apostles of the giant Adam, the divine sentinel of a distant alien race formed long before humanity, drawing on Hogan's evolutionary and science fiction themes.
+Anno also drew inspirations from classic carnivorous kaiju such as Gyaos from the Gamera franchise and Gaira from the 1966 film The War of the Gargantuas.